-Gabrielle Esperdy is a professor of architecture at the New Jersey Institute of Technology, and a columnist for Places.
+Gabrielle Esperdy is a professor of architecture at the New Jersey Institute of Technology, and a contributing writer for Places.

 Esperdy focuses on the intersection of architecture, consumerism, and modernism in the urban and suburban landscape, especially in the U.S. in the 20th and 21st centuries.
 She is particularly interested in minor or everyday buildings and how social, economic, and political issues shape the built environment.
 Her books include Modernizing Main Street and, most recently, American Autopia: An Intellectual History of the American Roadside at Midcentury, which examines how architectural discourse absorbed the ideals and concerns of commercial sphere after World War II.
 On her website American Road Trip she writes about built and natural landscapes in the U.S., and sometimes about food.